armintoepfer/uhu/doc/LIMA.md

 ## Scope
 *Lima* offers following features:
- * Demultiplex PacBio reads with insane speed, vectorized alignment and parallelized processing
+ * Demultiplex PacBio reads with insane speed
  * Both, raw subreads and ccs reads can be processed
  * In- and output are BAM
  * Barcode sequences get clipped and `bq` and `bc` tags added, just like bam2bam